insected/bobbae_gcp-wiki/Compute.md

 A [machine type](  https://cloud.google.com/compute/docs/machine-types ) is a set of virtualized hardware resources available to a virtual machine (VM) instance, including the system memory size, virtual CPU (vCPU) count, and persistent disk limits.
 You must choose a machine type when you [create an instance](https://cloud.google.com/compute/docs/instances/creating-and-starting-an-instance?hl=tr).
 You can select from a number of predefined machine types in each machine type family.
 If the predefined machine types do not meet your needs, you can create your own [custom machine types](https://cloud.google.com/compute/docs/machine-types?hl=tr#custom_machine_types).
 To compare machine type performance, see [CPU platforms](https://cloud.google.com/compute/docs/cpu-platforms?hl=tr).

-The E2 machines are lower-cost general purpose, N2, N2D, N1 are also general purpose but balanced price / performance, M2, M1 are memory optimized and C2 are compute optimized.
 ## From Data Center Professional Point of view

-Typically, [data centers use server virtualization](  https://cloud.google.com/docs/compare/data-centers/compute ), in which multiple virtual Unix/Linux or Windows servers can be run on a single physical machine.
+[Data centers use server virtualization](  https://cloud.google.com/docs/compare/data-centers/compute ), in which multiple virtual Unix/Linux or Windows servers can be run on a single physical machine.
 These [virtual machines](VM) are created, provisioned, and managed through a software suite such as VMware [vSphere](https://www.vmware.com/products/vsphere-hypervisor.html) or [XenCenter](https://docs.citrix.com/en-us/xencenter.html).

 [Compute Engine](   https://youtu.be/KBeyQHoAcrQ ) uses this model as well, combining server virtualization and related management tools into an integrated suite.
 On Compute Engine, virtual machines are called [virtual machine](  VM ) (VM) instances.